nandostyle/AmountToWordsLibrary/README.md

 ---

 ### Support
-If you find this project helpful and would like to support its continued development, you can make a donation via PayPal.
+If you find this project helpful and would like to support its continued development, you can donate via PayPal.
 PayPal: nandostyle@gmail.com